savo-o/flipper-linux-firmware-x86-port/README.md

 ## Using a prebuilt kernel

-If you do not want to build the kernel yourself you can download the kernel and rootfs from the Releases section.
+Download the kernel, rootfs and device tree from the Releases section.

 Unpack rootfs:

 ```bash
 zstd -d rootfs.img.zst
 ```